The Story & Creamy Beginnings

 The first time I made it, I wasn’t expecting my kids to ask for seconds, but now it’s a freezer staple in our home.
 Try it once, and it might just become yours too.

-If you enjoy recipes like these, you might also love my Protein Lava Cake and Cottage Cheese Queso for more homemade recipe inspiration.
+If you enjoy recipes like these, you might also love my Protein Lava Cake and our fudgy, flourless Protein Brownies, for more homemade recipe inspiration.

 FAQs – Chocolate Cottage Cheese Ice Cream